METEO 3 Lesson 7 Images

 Text description of the surface convergence promotes rising currents of air image.

 The image shows a simple diagram against a gradient blue sky transitioning into a green and brown landscape at the bottom.
-Two white clouds are spaced evenly across the middle of the image.
-A black dashed arrow points upward from the ground, centered between the two clouds.
+Three white clouds are spaced across the middle of the image.
+A black dashed arrow points upward from the ground, centered through the middle of the three clouds.
 Two solid red arrows, also positioned at the bottom, point towards each other horizontally from the left and right sides of the image, converging on the dashed arrow.

 Thus, showers and/or thunderstorms often precede the passage of a cold front (0:02)